 The Consultation Process: What to Expect

-A consultation with Dr. Merten is the first step when you are considering surgery and will take approximately 45 minutes.
+A consultation with one of Pure Aesthetics’ specialist plastic surgeons is the first step when you are considering surgery and will take approximately 45 minutes.
 You should frankly discuss your goals and expectations about looking and feeling better after surgery.
 You should always keep in mind that the desired result is improvement, not perfection.

 It is very important to spend enough time in the first consultation to establish what your concerns are from the results of your initial breast augmentation and what you consider to be your ideal breast size and shape.
 We encourage you to bring in any pictures of breasts that you like.

-Dr. Merten will carefully examine your arm and take measurements.
+Your surgeon will carefully examine your arm and take measurements.
 There is more to breast augmentation than just a change in size.
-While planning the procedure, Dr. Merten will consider all the features of a beautiful breast, such as the slope down to the nipple, the curve from the nipple to the base of the breast, placement of the nipple, and the overall proportions of your body.
+While planning the procedure, your surgeon will consider all the features of a beautiful breast, such as the slope down to the nipple, the curve from the nipple to the base of the breast, placement of the nipple, and the overall proportions of your body.
 This is done by studying your own physique and going through photographs of previous patients, talking over what you do and don’t like about each one.
 Trying the look of different implants inside your bra can also help show us what you hope to achieve.

-Dr. Merten will also closely go over your options and his recommendations.
+Your surgeon will also closely go over your options and his/her recommendations.

 The recovery process and any potential complications that could arise will also be discussed.
 At any time, you are encouraged to ask any questions that you may have.

 A second consultation is then performed closer to the date of your surgery to ensure that you are satisfied with the choices that have been made.
-All breast implant revision surgeries are performed in fully accredited hospitals with the assistance of a consulting anaesthetist.
+All breast implant revision surgeries are performed in fully accredited hospitals with the participation of a specialist anaesthetist.
 The surgery is usually done as “day surgery;” this means you can go home within a few hours of the procedure.

 The Procedure: What Does it Involve?

 The exact procedure for breast implant revision depends on the issue being corrected.
-We handle a wide variety of issues including high riding implants, anatomical implants, ruptured implants and the desire to change one’s cup size.
+We handle a wide variety of issues including improvements in size or shape, high-riding or malpositioned implants, hardening of implants (capsular contracture), ruptured implants and other concerns.

-In general, the incision is made through the existing scar, the implant is removed, a pocket is created and implant is reinserted.
+In general, the incision is made through the existing scar, the implant and the surrounding “capsule” is removed, a new pocket is created and new implants are inserted.
 The skin is closed with internal dissolvable stitches to minimise scarring.

 Will I need to be hospitalised for the procedure?

 Breast Implant Revision operations are done in hospital, under general anaesthetic, and take up to three hours.
-You will remain in hospital overnight.
+Most commonly this is done as “day surgery and you can go home a few hours after the surgery.
+Drains are not routinely used for revision.
 All surgeries are performed in fully accredited facilities ensuring your safety.

 What is recovery like?